jacobm001/blog_posts/tmux_series_2.md

 ### Using Tmux

 As you may have guessed, you can start entering commands.
 If you run the command `uptime`, you'll see an output much like you'd normally expect.
-Where tmux gets interesting, is the pane and window functions mentioned earlier.
-To enter a command in TMux you need to use the *bind key*.
+Where Tmux gets interesting, is the pane and window functions mentioned earlier.
+To enter a command in Tmux you need to use the *bind key*.
 The default bind key is `ctrl-b`.
 Once pressed, the next key entered will register a given command.

-For a simple example, we'll run two applications simultaniously.
-In the current pane, type `nano test.txt`.
-Type in "Hello, World!" and save the file by pressing `ctrl-o`.
-Now, in another case this might be a much bigger document.
-You may be writing something important (like this blog post), but need to check on something else (like the system load).
-So, to switch to another window, use the keys `ctrl-b` and then press `c` .

-You should now see that you have 2 windows, and the newest window is focused.
+If you're familiar with Emacs, you'll find this familiar.

+For a simple example, we'll run two applications simultaneously.
+For me, it's common to be writing a program, and want to test it at the same time.
+To demonstrate, create a new python script by typing `nano test.py`.
+You should now have a basic text editor that takes the entire screen.
+Go ahead and put the lines:

+    print("Hello, World!")
+    print("I'm playing with Tmux.")

+Now, save the file by pressing `ctrl-o`, but don't close it!
+Instead, we're going to open a new pane.
+This is done by pressing `ctrl-b` **then** `%`.
+Notice that these are two separate actions.
+Press the first set of keys, then the second.

+You should now see an entirely new pane, and your cursor should have been moved to it automatically.
+Run your script with the command `python3 test.py`, and you'll see the output as expected, right alongside your file editor.
+You can get back to the editor by `ctrl-b` and then the left keyboard arrow.

+That's it!
+You now know the basics of using Tmux.

+### Some other commands to know:

+- split a pane horizontally: `ctrl-b` then `"`
+- close a pane: `ctrl-b` then `x`
+- create a window: `ctrl-b` then `c`
+- change to the next window: `ctrl-b` then `n`
+- change to the previous window: `ctrl-b` then `p`
+- change to a specific window: `ctrl-b` then its corresponding number
+- to close a window, simply close every pane in the window.

+### What's next?

+In the next article I'll go over how to use Tmux to keep programs running after disconnect, and basic scripting solutions with Tmux.